-Making a road trip through Iceland is on everyone’s bucket list these days.
-We were lucky enough to visit this incredible country twice and explored all highlights the Ring Road has to offer.
-From amazing geothermal pools, black sanded beaches to stunning waterfalls and inspiring landscapes.
+Making a road trip in Iceland is on everyone’s bucket list these days.
+We were lucky enough to visit this incredible country multiple times and explored some of the most beautiful places in Iceland.
+From amazing geothermal pools, black sanded beaches to stunning waterfalls, and inspiring landscapes.
 There aren’t many countries where you can see all those incredible places on the same day.
-But in Iceland, it’s possible.
 If you are also planning to go to Iceland and you want to know which places you definitely need to see?
-From so many places to choose from, here are our top 10 most beautiful places to see in Iceland.
+Here are our top 10 most beautiful places to see in Iceland.

 Skaftafell National Park

 WHERE TO STAY NEAR SKAFTAFELL NATIONAL PARK

 Fosshotel Nupar (40-minute drive from Skaftafell National Park)

 Jökulsárlón Glacier Lagoon is a large glacial lake with huge ice blocks floating on the lagoon and has become Iceland’s most popular attractions due to its stunning beauty.
 This photographer’s paradise is easy to find with its location along the Ring Road.
 Seals can be seen swimming in the lagoon or relaxing on top of a floating iceberg.
 And if you want, you can hop on a zodiac boat tour to sail among the icebergs in the picturesque scenery.

 Hrafnavellir Guest House (1h20-minute drive from Jökulsárlón Glacier Lagoon)

 7. Stokksness Beach, Vestrahorn